kilinccagatay/SlicerSelector/README.md

 Add new slicers by including their names and file paths.
 Change the default slicer by updating the default items list.

+Example

+When you open a .3mf or .stl file, you’ll see a prompt like this:

+Select a slicer to open the 3MF file:
+- BambuStudio
+- Creality Print
+- OrcaSlicer
+- PrusaSlicer
+Choose a slicer, and it will automatically open the file in the selected application.

+Important Notes

+Ensure that the paths to your slicer applications are correct.
+Every character in the script is crucial—double-check for typos if something doesn’t work.
+If you encounter issues, feel free to open an issue on this repository or ask for help.
+License

+This project is licensed under the MIT License.
+Feel free to use, modify, and share it.